FarhanSadaf/CSE3100-Web-Programming-Lab/lab-9/social-app/README.md

 ## Building from the scratch
 1. Create a new project, open project in any code editor.
 Delete previous migration files.
 2. We will use MySQL for database connection in this project.
 Hence, open XAMPP control panel and start the MySQL server.
-3. Run `php artisan make:session-table` command, to avoid any unexpected errors.
-4. Configure your database connection in `.env` file.
+3. Configure your database connection in `.env` file.
 Add your preferred database name in `DB_DATABASE` variable.
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1